Walmart requires every supplier to be EDI-capable before shipping. The essentials:

 What EDI transaction sets does Walmart require?

-Walmart requires four core EDI transaction sets: EDI 850 (Purchase Order), EDI 855 (Purchase Order Acknowledgment), EDI 856 (Advance Ship Notice), and EDI 810 (Invoice).
-The 856 ASN is the most chargeback-prone document — it must be sent before the shipment arrives and must match the physical shipment exactly.
+Walmart requires four core transaction sets: EDI 850 (Purchase Order), EDI 855 (Purchase Order Acknowledgment), EDI 856 (Advance Ship Notice) and EDI 810 (Invoice).
+The 856 ASN is the most chargeback-prone — it must be sent before the shipment arrives and match the physical shipment exactly.

 What is AS2 and why does Walmart require it?

 AS2 (Applicability Statement 2) is a secure protocol for transmitting EDI data over the internet using encryption and digital certificates.
-Walmart requires AS2 because it provides authenticated, encrypted, and receipt-confirmed delivery — a standard the company mandates for all supplier connections to protect the integrity of its supply chain data.
+Walmart requires it because it provides authenticated, encrypted, receipt-confirmed delivery — the standard Walmart mandates for all supplier connections.

 What is GDSN and why does Walmart require it?

-GDSN (Global Data Synchronization Network) allows suppliers and retailers to share product data automatically and in real time.
-Walmart requires GDSN compliance so that as a supplier updates its product database, Walmart's systems are updated simultaneously — eliminating data discrepancies that can cause order errors and chargebacks.
+GDSN (Global Data Synchronization Network) lets suppliers and retailers share product data automatically and in real time.
+Walmart requires it so that when a supplier updates its product database, Walmart's systems update simultaneously — eliminating the data discrepancies that cause order errors and chargebacks.

 What happens if my EDI documents don't pass Walmart's testing?

-If your EDI documents fail certification testing, your products cannot ship until issues are resolved.
-Common failure points include incorrect document structure, missing required fields, ASN timing errors, and mismatches between the 850, 856, and 810.
-Working with an experienced EDI provider significantly reduces the risk of testing failures.
+Your products can't ship until the issues are resolved.
+Common failure points include incorrect document structure, missing required fields, ASN timing errors and mismatches between the 850, 856 and 810.
+An EDI provider experienced with Walmart's testing process significantly reduces the risk of failures.

 Can BOLD VAN handle my Walmart EDI setup?

 Yes.
-BOLD VAN configures and maintains your AS2 connection, handles all document mapping to Walmart's specifications, manages trading partner onboarding, and supports you through certification testing — all included in your service plan at no extra charge.
+BOLD VAN configures and maintains your AS2 connection, handles all document mapping to Walmart's specifications, manages trading partner onboarding and supports you through certification testing — all included in the standard service plan at no extra charge.